sellmerfud/optparse/README.markdown

 * Automatically formats a help summary.
 * Supports both short (-q) and long (--quiet) switches.
 * Long switch names can be abbreviated on the command line.
-* Switch arguments are fully typed so your code does not have to parse and covert them.
+* Switch arguments are fully typed so your code does not have to parse and convert them.
 * Switch arguments can be restricted to a set of valid values.
 * You can easily define your own argument parsers and/or replace the default ones.
 * Complete ScalaDoc documentation.